Dhakshash/Sentiment-Analysis-Comparing-Machine-Learning-Deep-Learning-and-Transformers/README.md

 By keeping the test set fixed and using separate augmentation strategies per model, we ensure a fair and meaningful comparison.
 BERT and ELECTRA set the benchmark for modern NLP classification tasks.

+---

+## 🤝 Connect
+For questions, collaborations, or opportunities related to AI in finance and risk modeling, feel free to connect through dhakshashganesan@gmail.com or GitHub.